-What is the BIC?
+What’s the BIC?

 BIC, short for Bridge International Championship; is a worldwide online event taking place across several bridge platforms, in partnership with the World Bridge Federation.
 Ranked players will be awarded both WBF and BBO points.
-Click here to read everything about the first Bridge International Championship.

 What are the dates?

 Finals: Saturday, April 3rd and Sunday, April 4th, 2021

 There’s no need to pre-register for this event.
 You can start playing at any time during the qualification phase.

 The qualifiers are individual tournaments with robots – 12 boards, not-best hand.
 There are 10 BIC tournaments (daylong style) to choose from every day.
 Your top five scores count towards your ranking.
 To be ranked you need to play at least 5 tournaments.
 Finish with an average score of 56% or higher at the close of play on Thursday and you’ll progress to the BIC Finals.
 You can play more to improve your average score.